postmanlabs/labs-docs/v6/postman/sending_api_requests/cookies.md

 Postman also allows for programmatic cookie access i.e. creating and manipulating cookies by special methods instead of relying on the graphical interface, granting a greater degree of control over cookies to the users.

-The very first step to perform any kind of operation on cookies is to create a ***cookie jar***, an object that will contain the cookies and the methods that will be used to operate on cookies.
+The very first step to perform any kind of operation on cookies is to create a **Cookie Jar**, an object that will contain the cookies and the methods that will be used to operate on cookies.

-### Creating a cookie jar
+### Creating a Cookie Jar

 To create a "cookie jar", use the `pm.cookies.jar()` method.
 This will create an object containing the cookies and the methods that would be needed to access them.